Tenório Jr.

-Francisco Tenório Júnior (born July 4, 1941 in Río de Janeiro - disappeared and presumed dead in March, 1976) was a Brazilian musician and composer.
+Francisco Tenório Júnior (born July 4, 1940 in Rio de Janeiro – disappeared and dead in March, 1976) was a Brazilian musician and composer.
 Despite recording only one album as a solo artist, he was considered one of the best pianists of his generation, and his fame as a virtuoso creator has increased over the years.

-He went missing in mysterious circumstances in Argentina during the first year of that country's last civil-military dictatorship: in March 1976, while on tour at Buenos Aires with Toquinho and Vinícius de Moraes, Tenório Júnior went out one night to buy cigarettes, and he was never seen again; it was quickly surmised that he might have been rounded up by the dictatorship's security forces and kidnapped, being subsequently thrown in jail, tortured and murdered.
+Tenório Júnior went missing under mysterious circumstances in Argentina during the first year of that country's last civil-military dictatorship: in March 1976, while on tour at Buenos Aires with Toquinho and Vinícius de Moraes, he went out one night to buy cigarettes, and he was never seen again; it was quickly surmised that he might have been rounded up by the dictatorship's security forces and supposedly kidnapped, being subsequently thrown in jail, tortured and murdered.

 Biography

 Born and raised in the neighborhood of Laranjeiras, in Rio de Janeiro, he was considered one of the most important musicians of bossa nova.
-He used to be presented in the Lane in Rio de Janeiro.
-Simultaneously with his development as a musician Tenório Júnior was studying medicine at the National School of Medicine, and quickly became in the 1970s one of the Brazilian professionals most sought after by artists.
+Simultaneously with his development as a musician Tenório Júnior was studying (but didn't finish) medicine at the National School of Medicine, and quickly became in the 1970s one of the Brazilian professionals most sought after by artists.
 He used to perform at Beco das Garrafas (Alley of the Bottles), a place in Copacabana famous for being one of the redoubts in which bossa nova emerged.